adrianjhpc/cirrus-website/about/policies/project_account_closing.md

 B.  The re-owning of the Cirrus account within an Cirrus project
     (typically to PI)

-To carry out either A or B above requires bi-lateral consent: If a PI requests an account is removed or re-owned, the relevant user will be informed and has the chance to state an objection.
-An account can only be re-owned within an Cirrus project.
-Likewise, if a user requests an account is deleted, the PI will be informed and has the chance to object (or the opportunity to request re-owning instead).
-In either case a time limit of 2 weeks will be given for the user/PI to raise an objection.
-Any objection will be dealt with on a case-by-case basis involving the PI.
-If no objections are raised within the time limit, the re-owning or deletion will occur.
+ A user's right to use Cirrus is granted by a project.
+Our policy is to treat the account and associated data as the property of the user and it is the user's responsibility to ensure that any data they store on Cirrus  is handled appropriately.

+A user may request their account be deleted or have its ownership transferred to the project.

+A project manager may request an account be deleted, revoking the user's right to use the system.
+Users will be notified and given a period of 2 weeks to remove data from their account before it is finally removed.

+A project manager may request ownership of an account be transferred to the project.
+The user will be given a time limit of 2 weeks to object to this transfer.
+If no objection is raised in this period the account ownership will then be transferred to the project.
+This is intended to cover the situation where an account owner is no longer in contact with the project and cannot request the transfer themselves.

-When a project is due to end, users will receive notification of the closure of the project and its accounts 3 months before the accounts are due to close.
-Reminders will be sent to users 1 month before the accounts are due to close with a follow up 2 weeks before the accounts are closed.
+When a project is due to end, the PI will receive notification of the closure of the project and its accounts 3 months before the accounts are closed and cleaned.